Noeyfan/arduinoIR/README.md

 ### Push code

-Now you can run one code to push
+Now you can run one command to push
 ```ruby
     $ rake push
 ```